-Building on the conclusions of the survey, nine oneon-one interviews were conducted with key Hivos staff to dig deeper and collect more information about the current status (and perceptions) of the organisational track record, performance, policies, and potential improvement areas around gender and diversity.
+Building on the conclusions of the survey, nine oneon-one interviews were conducted with key Hivos staff to dig deeper and collect more information about the current status (and perceptions) of the organisational track record, performance, policies, and A CONDUCTING

+A CONTEXTUAL

+ANALYSIS WAS

+THE FIRST STEP

+TOWARDS

+IDENTIFYING AREAS

+FOR ACTION AND

+forming the

+foundation of

+this strategy.

+potential improvement areas around gender and diversity.
 The selected interviewees came from different programmes, units and hubs, in order to include different points of view from both the thematic and operational perspectives.